 Persons who after long and valued membership in the Association have transferred their activities to other educational fields but still evidence an interest in the welfare of the Association, or any person who, though not actively engaged in the profession, has rendered noteworthy service to the Association may be recommended for election to honorary membership at any annual meeting.
 Members may submit names to the Executive Board and/or the Past President for recognition.

-Representatives of organizations whose primary emphasis lies in the area of student services may be granted affiliate membership by the Executive Board.
-As such, members have no voting rights, nor can they hold office, but may participate in other annual meeting events upon payment of the appropriate fee as determined by the Executive Board.
+Representatives of organizations whose primary emphasis lies in the area of student services may be granted Individual Affiliate Membership by the Executive Board.

-4.1 Institutions that were members of the Utah Council prior to the 2016 annual meeting, and who establish and maintain continuous affiliate membership, shall retain their ability to participate in the annual Utah High School Tour.
+4.1 Institutions that were members of the Utah Council prior to the 2016 annual meeting, and who establish and maintain continuous affiliate membership, shall retain their ability to participate in the annual Utah Higher Education Day (UHED).

 The executive officers of the Association shall be a President, the Immediate Past President, a President Elect, a Vice President for Admissions, a Vice President for Recruitment, a Vice President for Registrar Services, a Vice President for Technology and Communication, a Secretary, a Treasurer, hereinafter referred to as the Executive Board.
 The officers shall constitute an Executive Board; the individuals chairing the Annual Conference Committee shall be ex officio and non-voting members of the Executive Board.